Preparedness will be the single biggest factor in determining how your business survives the COVID-19 pandemic and beyond.

 Looking forward, preparedness may well be the single biggest winning factor as to whether a business can ride out the storm and high waves of recession.
 This is also true for risk management and the approach to international exposure.

-From a currency perspective, it is impossible to predict exactly about where
+From a currency perspective, it is impossible to predict exactly about where economies will end up, or where their currency valuation will be.

 In recent months we have seen a significant trading range, as the Australian dollar hit a 17-year low against the US dollar in mid to late March, before staging a prolonged recovery in April and May.